 (b) all real and personal property vested in the CEO under section 150(b) and held by the CEO immediately before the coming into operation of the Conservation and Land Management Amendment Act 2015 section 66 is vested in the Executive Body.

-[Section 158 inserted by No. 28 of 2015 s.
+[Section 158 inserted: No. 28 of 2015 s.
 66.]

 159. Land and waters vested in the Conservation Commission or Marine Authority